-Auto accident victims can receive replacement services for up to three years from the date of the crash.
+The replacement services provision is payable for three years from the date of the auto accident.

-Additionally, if there are any items of reimbursable expense that are not paid by the auto insurance company, an accident victim must file a lawsuit for that particular item within one year from the date that expense was incurred.
-If such a lawsuit is not filed within that time period, you will lose all of your rights to reimbursement.
+In addition, if there are any items of reimbursable expense that are not paid by your insurance company — such as a medical bill or replacement services — you must file a lawsuit for that particular item within one year from the date that expense was incurred.
+If such a lawsuit is not filed within that one-year time period, you will lose all rights to reimbursement.
+It will be time-barred.